 Before The Brainstorm

-Here are the basic tasks to get properly organised before the brainstorm.
+Here are the basic tasks with relevant links to my own and others’ sources to help you get organised before the brainstorm begins.

-Step 1: Determine the purpose of the brainstorm
+Step 1: Determine the purpose of the brainstorm, as well as the specific problem the idea is meant to solve.

 Step 2: Use a creative problem-solving process